How to arrange a trip to Marrakech

 - WHERE TO EXCHANGE YOUR CURRENCY and METHOD OF PAYMENT

 The local currency is the Moroccan Dirham (MAD).
 10 Dh is roughly USD 1 (August 2020).
-Don’t change your currency at the airport (just the indispensable) and go in the many currency exchange shops around Jemaa el Fna square.
+Don’t change your currency at the airport (just the indispensable) and go to the many currency exchange shops around Jemaa el Fna square.
 Here, you’ll also find several ATMs to withdraw.
 We found an excellent rate at the currency exchange shop next to Ali Hotel.
 Cash is widely used and is the preferred and often the only method of payment.

 - TRAVELLERS’ SAFETY AND TRAVELLERS’ HEALTH

 In general, Marrakech is a safe destination, but, so as in all the cities that attract millions of tourists, there are pushy and annoying sellers, pickpockets, petty theft, bag snatching and scams.
-Be also careful when you walk around, or you cross the streets because the traffic is terrible and the vehicles can be speedy.
+Be careful when you walk around, or you cross the streets because the traffic is terrible and the vehicles can be speedy.
 Even though in the last years Marrakech and Morocco, in general, are quite safe and the government has taken measures for the safety of the tourists, there’s even the threat of terrorism to contend with in this city.
 Not to forget is the bomb attack in a Cafè of Jemaa el Fna square occurred in 2011.

 Tip: the official religion of Morocco is Islam and, even though the locals are welcoming and are used to see thousands and thousands of tourists every day, it’s recommended to dress respectfully.
 For women, in particular, it would be advisable to cover the knees and shoulders not to draw any unwanted attention or cause any offence, especially when visiting any religious places.